 The principal activities of the Company are the development of a special leisure and residential golf course project.
 The application of the town planning permit with terms and conditions, was approved on 14 November 2012.
 On 25 July 2019, the Company has also obtained a building permit for construction of its golf development project.
 In 2021, the Company has begun the construction of the golf project and has also entered into agreements with buyers for the reservation and sale of plots and apartments.
-During 2022, the Company has entered into an additional agreement for the construction of the golf course.
+During 2022 and 2023, the Company has entered into additional agreements for the construction of the golf course, the clubhouse, villas, townhouses, two blocks of apartments and an internal road network.
 Additionally, agreements have also been entered with new buyers for the sale of apartments, villas and townhouses.